Neil Gaiman breaks some bad news to fan who wanted David Bowie in The Sandman

-Gaiman's acclaimed graphic novel series is coming to Netflix later this year and follows the Sandman, aka Dream who has been held hostage for half a century and must now travel across times and different worlds to fix the chaos caused by his absence.
+Gaiman's acclaimed graphic novel series lands on Netflix on August 5th and follows the Sandman, aka Dream who has been held hostage for half a century and must now travel across times and different worlds to fix the chaos caused by his absence.

 Christie, who fans might recognise from Star Wars and Game of Thrones will play Lucifer in the show but some David Bowie fans are upset that the iconic British singer won't be playing the role.